ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.1.4 Parting Shot

-In the **round** immediately after you take an opponent out of the **contest**, you may attempt to gain another **prize** from your opponent suffers by engaging in a **parting shot**.
+In the **round** immediately after you take an opponent out of the **contest**, you may attempt to gain another **prize** from your opponent by engaging in a **parting shot**.
 This is an attempt (metaphoric or otherwise) to kick your opponent while he’s down:

-• Striking an incapacitated enemy
+* Striking an incapacitated enemy
-• Attacking a retreating army
+* Attacking a retreating army
-• Attaching one more punitive rider to a legal settlement
+* Attaching one more punitive rider to a legal settlement
-• Demanding additional money from a business partner
+* Demanding additional money from a business partner
-• Delivering one last humiliating insult
+* Delivering one last humiliating insult

 You should agree an additional **prize** that you desire beyond the stakes agreed at the beginning of the contest.
 If you succeed in a **parting shot** you will also gain that prize.
 Your GM should agree that the additional **prize** makes sense as an opportunity brought about by your opponent's **defeat**.